netjson/netjson/README.rst

 **Definition**: a collection of ``NetworkGraph`` and / or ``NetworkRoutes`` object.

-**Motivation**: allow listing different groups of topologies or routes, eg: multiple routing protocols running on the same device, a multitopology capable routing protocol
+**Goals**: allow listing different groups of topologies or routes, eg: multiple routing protocols running on the same device, a multitopology capable routing protocol

 **Example**: `network-collection.json <https://github.com/interop-dev/netjson/blob/master/examples/network-collection.json>`__